 David Gilchrist is a chartered accountant and an economic historian.
 He holds a PhD in economics from the University of Notre Dame Australia and is currently professor of accounting at the University of Western Australia.

 Over a career spanning 25 years, David has held a number of senior roles in the Not-for-profit, commercial and public sectors.
 Most recently, he held the role of Assistant Auditor General for Western Australia and, prior to that, he taught accounting and finance at the London School of Economics and Portsmouth University in the UK as well as at Curtin University and Edith Cowan University in Australia.
 He was Foundation Director of the Curtin Not-for-profit Initiative for five years.
 David has held the position of Associate Dean of the School of Business at the University of Notre Dame Australia and was adjunct professor of Not-for-profit Leadership at that institution.
-He is currently Visiting Professor and Research Chief Investigator at Hebei GEO University, Peoples’ Republic of China.
+He is currently a Visiting Professor and Research Chief Investigator at Hebei GEO University, Peoples’ Republic of China.

 David currently holds a number of industry roles including as chairman of Nulsen Disability Services, a director of BaxterLawley Advisory, a member of Chartered Accountants Australia and New Zealand’s National Not-for-profit Advisory Committee, a member of the Australian Charities and Not-for-profits Commission Advisory Board and of the Australian Accounting Standards Board Academic Advisory Panel.
 In his work, David has advised a number of Australian governments and authorities relating to human services governance, sustainability, accountability and strategy, most recently related to the NDIS amongst other things.